velocyto-team/velocyto.py/doc/tutorial/analysis.rst

 Analysis Pipeline
 =================

-The following tutorial gives an introduction to the basic analysis functions provided in the velocyto library.
+The following tutorial gives an introduction to the basic analysis functions of the `velocyto` library.

 .. _velocytoloom: